ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Computers in today's Internet can be divided into two groups, public and non-public computers, i.e. those that you can dial and those that you can not.
 Public computers can dial public computers.
 Non-public computers can dial public computers.
 But public computers can not dial non-public computers, nor can non-public computers dial other non-public computers.

 Note that we are focusing on overcoming firewalls today and ignore [NATs](https://docs.ipfs.io/concepts/glossary#nat) for now.
 The process described in this blog post (hole punching in libp2p) enables overcoming both.
-For the sake of simplicity we will concentrate on firewalls in this blog post, and assume worst case scenario where neither of two peers is able to leverage [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or set up manual port forwarding.
+For the sake of simplicity this post focuses on firewalls and won't talk about NAT.
+In addition it assumes worst case scenario where neither of two peers is able to leverage [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or set up manual port forwarding.

 (We will be using the term "computer" and "node" as synonyms from now on.)